+PCF BIT

-PCF BIT 7 6 0 Return Current values.
+7 0 6 0 Return Current values.
 The Current values are the values currently being used by the WREN IV to control it's operation.
 After a Power On Reset, a hard Reset, or a Bus Device Reset message the Current values will be equal to the Saved values (if Saved values can be retrieved) or the Default values (if Saved values cannot be retrieved).
-The Current value of a parameter is updated whenever a Mode Select command which changes that parameter ends with Good status being returned.
-0 1 Return Changeable values.
+The Current value of a parameter is updated whenever a Mode Select command which changes that parameter ends with Good status being

+returned.

+- O l Return Changeable values.
 The changeable values of any page is a mask that indicates which parameters may be changed via a Mode Select command and which parameters may not.
-Each returned parameter byte shall contain where a field or bit may not be changed.

-1 O Return Default values.
-The Default values are the values to which the WREN IV will set the Current values after a reset condition unless valid Saved values are available.

-Return Saved values.
+Each returned parameter byte shall contain ones where a field or bit may be changed and zeros where a field or bit may not be changed. - 1 O Return Default values.
+The Default values are the values to which the WREN IV will set the Current values after a reset condition unless valid Saved values are available. - l Return Saved values.
 The saved values are the values the WREN IV stores in nonvolatile memory.
 The Saved values of any changeable parameter can be set via a Mode Select command.
 For nonchangeable parameters, the Default value will be used.